Games of the XV Olympiad

 Olympic Oath (coaches): None

-Lighting Olympic Cauldron: Paavo Nurmi and Hannes Kolehmainen: after having lit a first cauldron in the stadium, Nurmi passed the torch to Kolehmainen, who lit a second cauldron at the top of the stadium tower, in honour of the 1940 Games that did not take place.
+Lighting Olympic Cauldron: Paavo Nurmi and Hannes Kolehmainen: after having lit a cauldron in the stadium, Nurmi passed the torch to Kolehmainen, who lit a second cauldron at the top of the stadium tower, in honour of the 1940 Games that did not take place.

 Official Opening: President Juho Paasikivi